MatthewKopelowitz/wenet/README.md

 cd runtime/libtorch
 mkdir build && cd build && cmake -DGRAPH_TOOLS=ON .. && cmake --build .
 ```
+- From here you can explore the rest of the project
+- Feel free to work on different files in the different folders
+- If you add anything, create a pull request with a detailed description of what you changed,
+and we will review it and get back to you if we implement it
+- Also, be sure to check out the examples folder which includes some samples of what other
+contributers have been up to recently
+- This can be a great way for you to discover ways to contribute to the project

 ## Discussion & Communication